vonreinhard/phys244/report.md

 ## Section 6 Future work
 For CUDA, we may use some method to parallelized the j loop.
 But this need more syncronization problem.
+Besides, the reduction could be optimized more.
+BUt due to time limitation, we would left it in the next step for our project.

+For OpenAcc version, we will try to reduce the action for sent the data from fots to device and back.
+We believe it could optimized our result in the future.

 ## Reference
 [1] John burkardt. (n.d.).
 Md_openmp.